optimism-java/optimism-java.github.io/docs/super-proof-docs/introduction/installation.md

 # Installation

-Super-proof is open source and you can run your own instance either locally or publically exposed on the Internet.
+Super-proof is open source and you can run your own instance either locally or publicly exposed on the Internet.

 # Requirements